Yandex Cloud

 1. Create a Greenplum® source cluster in any suitable configuration with the gp-user admin username and public hosts.

-2. Create a Yandex Managed Service for PostgreSQL target cluster in any suitable configuration with publicly available hosts.
+2. Create a Yandex Managed Service for PostgreSQL target cluster using any suitable configuration with publicly accessible hosts.
 When creating a cluster, specify:

 3. If using security groups, make sure they are configured correctly and allow inbound connections to the clusters: